kibook/s1kd-tools-npp-pythonscript/README.md

 Acronyms &gt; List acronyms
 Generate a list of acronyms in the data module.

+Acronyms &gt; Markup acronyms from file
+Markup acronyms using the specified acronym definitions file.

 Acronyms &gt; Markup acronyms
 Markup acronyms using the .acronyms file.